mathiasertl/django-ca/docs/source/settings.rst

    Note that signing via the command-line or ACMEv2, the subject attributes of a certificate will be sorted according to :ref:`settings-ca-default-name-order`, regardless of the order given here.

-   In its most trivial form, this value is a ``tuple`` consisting of two-tuples naming the attribute type and value.
-Attribute types must be one of the values in :py:attr:`~django_ca.constants.NAME_OID_TYPES` or a dotted string for an arbitrary object identifier:
+   The value is a list or tuple of key/value mappings defining a name attribute:

    .. tab:: Python